kivervinicius/nightmare-examples/docs/beginner/co.md

     show: true
   });

-var run = function * (selector) {
+//the generator accepts the selector to get the first search result var run = function * (selector) {
-  var result = yield nightmare
+  //declare the result and wait for Nightmare's queue defined by the following chain of actions to complete var result = yield nightmare
+    //load a url
     .goto('http://yahoo.com')
+    //simulate typing into an element identified by a CSS selector
-    .type('input[title="Search"]', 'github nightmare')
+    //here, Nightmare is typing into the search bar .type('input[title="Search"]', 'github nightmare')
-    .click('#uh-search-button')
-    .wait('#main')
-    .evaluate(function(selector) {
+    //click an element identified by a CSS selector
+    //in this case, click the search button .click('#uh-search-button')
+    //wait for an element identified by a CSS selector
+    //in this case, the body of the results .wait('#main')
+    //execute javascript on the page
+    //here, the function is getting the HREF of the first match do the selector parameter
+    //note the selector is passed in as the second argument to evaluate .evaluate(function(selector) {
       return document.querySelector(selector)
         .href;
     }, selector);

-  yield nightmare.end();
+  //queue and end the Nightmare instance along with the Electron instance it wraps yield nightmare.end();

+  //return the HREF
   return result;
 };

-co.wrap(run)('#main .searchCenterMiddle li a') .then(function(result) {
+//use `co.wrap()` to execute the generator function, allowing parameters to be passed to the generator co.wrap(run)('#main .searchCenterMiddle li a') .then(function(result) {
     console.log(result);